spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation/04-site-user-data.md

    </InfoBox>

-5. Load the USB stick to the Edge host before powering it on once it arrives at the physical site.
+5. Once the Edge host arrives at the physical site.
+Load the USB drive to the Edge host before powering it on.
 The Edge Installer will apply the new user data during the installation process.

 <br />